c-payagala/laravel-vue3-clock/README.md

 1. Clone the repository
 2. Install `docker` and `docker-compose`
-3. Install `Composer` and `Node.js` (with `npm`)
-4. Change directory to the project root e.g. `cd laravel-vue3-clock`
+3. Change directory to the project root e.g. `cd laravel-vue3-clock`
-5. Run `make install` to install the dependencies
+4. Run `make build` to build the containers and install dependencies
-6. Run `make up` to build and start the containers
+5. Run `make up` to build and start the containers
-7. **IMPORTANT: Give the containers a few minutes to build & start up on the first run.**
-8. Run `make migrate` to run the database migrations for the first time
-9. All Set!
+6. All Set!
 Navigate to http://localhost in your browser
-10. Register as a new user and access the dashboard
+7. Register as a new user and access the dashboard

 #### Development

 - Run `make up` and `make down` to start & stop containers
 - Run `make npm-dev` to run the vite in watch mode
-- See the ***Makefile*** for other useful commands
+- Run `make help` for other available commands

 ### Running Tests